WHITE-CROWNED SPARROW – (Zonotrichia leucophrys)

 The White-crowned sparrow is a passerine bird with a brown top with white streaks, and grey under parts.
 It has a white band on top of the head bordered by two black bands.
 There’s a white band below the black one, starting from the eye, following by a black band also starting from the eye.
 The latter black band extends down the back of the neck.
 The bill and the legs are yellowish.
 It is approximately 15 cm (6 in.) long.

 The white-crowned sparrow is similar to the White-throated sparrow with two differences – the former does not have a white throat in the male, and it also does not have a yellow lore (the part between the eye and the bill).
-The Latin name refers to the white bands on the head.

 The white-crowned sparrow feeds on insects mainly in the summer and on seeds, grains and berries in the winter.
 It breeds in grassy areas and forest edges or shrubs.